microsoft/connected-fleet-refarch/README.md

 Welcome to the Microsoft Connected Fleet Reference Architecture

-This sample code implements the concepts described in the [connected fleets reference architecture](https://learn.microsoft.com/azure/architecture/industries/automotive/automotive-connected-fleets)  in the Microsoft Learn website.
+This sample code implements the concepts described in the [automotive messaging, data & analytics](https://learn.microsoft.com/azure/event-grid/mqtt-automotive-connectivity-and-data-solution) and the [connected fleets](https://learn.microsoft.com/azure/architecture/industries/automotive/automotive-connected-fleets) reference architectures  in the Microsoft Learn website.

 ![High Level Architecture](./docs/images/high-level-architecture.svg)

-The connected fleets reference architecture covers concepts such as:
+These reference architectures cover concepts such as:

 - Telemetry platform to communicate to vehicles and devices
 - Fleet integration to harmonize data and route messages to the right services